e271828e/Flight.jl/docs/notes/design/framework_design.md

   `(in1 = Bool, …, inN = Bool)` programmatically — §13.2-blessed derivation,
   and an early validation that the contract functions support parametric components).
-Tier-transparency falls out of settled semantics: a stateless continuous `g_s2` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral kind needed.
+Tier-transparency falls out of settled semantics: a stateless continuous `h_xmu` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral kind needed.
 A migration-phase deliverable.